camunda/camunda-docs-manual/site/src/documents/api-references/cmmn10/25-sentries/10-sentry.html.md

 * A sentry without OnParts is fulfilled when the IfPart evaluates to `true`.
 * A sentry without an IfPart is fulfilled when all OnParts have occurred.

-## camunda Extensions
+## Camunda Extensions

-There are no custom camunda extensions for sentries.
+There are no custom Camunda extensions for sentries.